 As for the store, let’s just say, they have really outdone themselves up here in the Pacific Northwest!

 Here is a sampling of some of the features. . .

 While I love planning several hours to take the kids to IKEA, if you don’t live near an IKEA, I have good news!

-All of the items in this post are currently on the IKEA website.
+At the time this was published, all of the items in this post were available on the IKEA website.

 Now let me show a few ways to put together some of the fabulous farmhouse finds tucked away in this store.

 I have divided the products into four design boards to give you an idea of have to use the different items together.

 We were able to customize the edges of our butcher block counter with a few simple steps.

 Also, the bar stools have been essentials in our house with three kids.

 I am so pleased with the quality of their white bucket.
 I use it for all kinds of things!